SmithEcophysLab/ecophys_sp2019/user_guide.md

 	> cd ~/Documents/Git

-	Then, use the `git clone` command to clone the respository.
+	Then, use the `git clone` command to clone the repository.
 E.g.,

 	> git clone https://github.com/SmithEcophysLab/ecophys_sp2019.git